-Ukraine Fast Facts
+Ukraine Fast Facts | CNN

 March 4, 2014 - US Secretary of State John Kerry visits Ukraine and announces the United States will give Ukraine’s new government a $1 billion loan guarantee.
 Senior US administration officials tell CNN this will help insulate the Ukrainian economy from the effects of reduced energy subsidies from Russia.

-March 6, 2014 - Crimea's parliament votes to hold a referendum on leaving Ukraine and becoming part of Russia.
-The referendum is scheduled for March 16.
+March 6, 2014 - Crimea’s parliament votes to hold a referendum on leaving Ukraine and becoming part of Russia.

 March 16, 2014 - In the Crimean referendum, 96.7% vote in favor of leaving Ukraine and being annexed by Russia.

-March 17, 2014 - United States and European Union officials announce sanctions on more than two dozen Russian officials and their allies in Crimea.
-Crimea's regional parliament applies to join with Russia and in Moscow, Russian President Vladimir Putin signs a decree that recognizes the independence and sovereignty of the Republic of Crimea.
+March 17, 2014 - US and EU officials announce sanctions on more than two dozen Russian officials and their allies in Crimea.
+Crimea’s regional parliament applies to join with Russia, and in Moscow, Putin signs a decree that recognizes the independence and sovereignty of the Republic of Crimea.

-March 18, 2014 - In Moscow, Russian President Vladimir Putin signs an annexation pact with the Prime Minister of Crimea and the mayor of the city of Sevastopol.
+March 18, 2014 - In Moscow, Putin signs an annexation pact with the prime minister of Crimea and the mayor of the city of Sevastopol.

 March 18, 2014 - In response to masked gunmen killing a member of Ukraine’s military, wounding another and placing the rest of the staff of a base in Crimea under arrest, the Defense Ministry authorizes its forces in Crimea to use weapons “to protect and preserve the life of Ukrainian soldiers.”

-March 21, 2014 - Ukrainian Prime Minister Arseniy Yatsenyuk, in Brussels, signs the political elements of a trade pact with the European Union.
+March 21, 2014 - Yatsenyuk, in Brussels, signs the political elements of a trade pact with the European Union.

 March 22, 2014 - In Crimea, Russian special forces take control of Belbek Airbase, and pro-Russian self-defense forces take control of Novofederoskoe military base and a Ukrainian ship, the Slavutych.